hg2006/A-simple-assembler/README.md

    E.g. (label A), the psymbol A is bound to the index of the memory vector where the next actual instruction would be loaded, and we can subsequently use psymbols labelled as targets for branch & jump. <br> <br>
 Please refer to [Q8:Assembler](https://github.com/hg2006/Primpl-Assembler-W23-CS-146/issues/1#issue-1687729289) for further details and restrictions on the use of psymbols in A-PRIMPL.

+## An Example Program in A-PRIMPL and PRIMPL